 Going by the above recommendation from NICE then, it is a suitable treatment for those who are not addicted to alcohol but who could benefit from reducing the amount of alcohol that they are drinking.
 The drug works by reducing the pleasurable effects normally associated with alcohol.
 Those who want to curb the amount of alcohol they consume will take a pill around an hour or two before having their first drink.
 Nalmefene makes the act of alcohol consumption less enjoyable so that the person partaking will have no desire to have more than one or two drinks.

 Certain substance use disorders can be treated with specific medications.
-However, these medications tend to work best when used as part of a detoxification and rehabilitation programme.
+However, these medications tend to work best when used as part of an alcohol detoxification and rehabilitation programme.
 In other words, it is not sufficient for medication to be used as a standalone treatment for abuse and addiction.

 When used correctly, medication can help to curb cravings for certain substances and many will also help to lessen the impact of withdrawal symptoms during the detox process.
 It may also be appropriate for some individuals for medication to be prescribed as part of an ongoing sobriety maintenance programme.